 Click here for a current list and to see the starting dates for these symbols.
 The example above shows a sample list of symbols.
 Note that the starting dates are shown in the symbol catalog under the “first data point” column.

-Users can search for breadth indicators by quantifying their search criteria using the advanced search functions.
+Users can search for breadth indicators by quantifying their search criteria with the advanced search functions.
 Searching for “advances declines highs lows issues volume -percent -dow” is enough to highlight the breadth indicators for the major stock indices.
 The words “advances declines highs lows issues volume” are added without a conjunction, which means they may or may not be part of the name.
 The words “percent” and “dow” are preceded with a minus sign to exclude names with these words from the search results.